 Right now, no - so choose carefully!
 We hope to make this a feature later this year.

-You can bring in images, pdfs, videos, 360 photos, 360 videos, .mp3 audio files, whiteboards, 3D models (.glb files), and streaming screens that let you share your webcam or screen, particle effects, voice zones, teleportation spots, and links.
+You can bring in images, pdfs, videos, 360 photos, 360 videos, .mp3 audio files, whiteboards, 3D models (.glb files), streaming screens that let you share your webcam or screen, particle effects, voice zones, teleportation spots, and links.

-While you can already upload your own 3D models in Frame, you can't upload one and have it be your main FRAME environment.
-However, this feature is coming later this year.
+Yes!
 Here is a blog post that lays out how to get started creating 3D models to be used as Frame environments.
+The metaverse is yours for the making!

-Anytime you bring an asset into FRAME, you are bringing it into a scene.
+Anytime you bring an asset into Frame, you are bringing it into a scene.
 You can create more scenes and then move between them.
-It's sort of like our version of a Powerpoint "slide".
+It's sort of like our version of a Powerpoint "slide", but for the metaverse.
 Scenes give you a way to transition between your content in a 3D space.
-When someone changes the scene, it will change it for everyone in the FRAME.
+When someone changes the scene, it will change it for everyone in the Frame.
 Check out more about how scenes work here.